ChuanyuXue/udp-latency/README.md

-## Dynamic adaption
+## Dynamic adaption (--dyna)

+⚠️  This method will slightly damage the periodicity.
+(Make periodic traffic sproidic)

-⚠️  Due to the processing delay is non-deterministic on normal operation systems as following figure, it is possible that the sending frequency is significantly slow than the expected.
+Due to the processing delay is non-deterministic on normal operation systems as following figure, it is possible that the sending frequency is significantly slow than the expected.

 ![figure](https://www.researchgate.net/profile/Joan-Feigenbaum/publication/221655613/figure/fig7/AS:394046808838155@1470959488690/Processing-delay-distribution.png)